theyosh/TerrariumPI/docs/_hardware/sonoff_d1_dimmer.md

 The device needs either to be flashed with [Tasmota](#tasmota), or you need it yo put in [DIY](#diy-mode) mode.

+When you add the Sonoff D1 Dimmer, TerrariumPI will automatically detect which mode it should run.

 ### Tasmota

 Total local control with quick setup and updates.
 Control using MQTT, Web UI,